tscheuch/cupyd/README.md

-# Integration scheme for coupling SWIMM and MODFLOW
+# Integration scheme for coupling SWMM and MODFLOW
 The integration scheme is composed of 3 modules:
 * Spatial Integration of SWMM and MODFLOW elements
 * Coupled SWMM and MODFLOW Simulation: Loop for temporal and spatial data exchange